openscanhub/openscanhub/docs/development.md

 Because we need to run containers in our CI, we cannot use the standard shared Gitlab CI runners.
 Therefore, we have our own private Gitlab CI runner on OpenStack.

-Steps to set up Covscan CI runner for containers:
+Steps to set up OSH CI runner for containers:
 - Follow same steps from `Gitlab CI for Copr` section.
 Set up instance name to `$USER-covscan-ci-runner`.
 - Run `dnf install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm`.
 - Run `dnf install -y podman podman-compose make git-core python3-pip`